claudiob/star/README.md

 remote_file = Star::Remote.new
 ```

-You can now call any method you would normally use to add content to a Ruby
+You can now call any method you would normally use to add content to a
 `File`, for instance:

 ```ruby